vchain-us/vcn-k8s/README.md

 Check out the project, edit the `verify.prometheus` file and fill in whatever alerting/monitoring functionality you want.

+Build the container image and change the daemonset to match the image name `docker-compose build`

 Make sure /var/run/docker.sock is accessible read-only.

 Deploy the daemonset to your Kubernetes cluster: